Saurabh-2003/Drowsiness-Project-using-Machine-Learning/README.md

 ## Logic of Project
-The project includes direct working with the 68 facial landmark detector and also the face detector of the Dlib library.
-The 68 facial landmark detector is a robustly trained efficient detector which detects the points on the human face using which we determine whether the eyes are open or they are closed.
+Direct interaction with the Dlib library's face detector as well as the 68 facial landmark detector is part of the project.
+The 68 facial landmark detector, which identifies the locations on the human face that indicate whether the eyes are open or closed, is a very effective detector that has undergone extensive training.

 ## Shape Predictor file
 https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat